NVIDIA/NeMo/docs/source/asr/speaker_recognition/configs.rst

       feat_in: *enc_feat_out
       num_classes: 7205  # Total number of classes in voxceleb1,2 training manifest file
       pool_mode: attention # xvector, attention
-      emb_sizes: 192 # number of inermediate emb layers. can be comma separated for additional layers like 512,512
+      emb_sizes: 192 # number of intermediate emb layers. can be comma separated for additional layers like 512,512
-      angular: true # if true then loss will be changed to angular softmax loss and consider scale and margin from loss section else train with cross-entrophy loss
+      angular: true # if true then loss will be changed to angular softmax loss and consider scale and margin from loss section else train with cross-entropy loss

     loss:
       scale: 30